Pear Moonshine Mash Recipe: The Ultimate Step-by-Step Guide to Perfect Shine

 1. Mix the Pear Pulp: Add the mashed pear pulp to the cooled sugar-water mixture.

 2. Transfer to Fermentation Vessel: Pour the mixture into your fermentation vessel.
 Make sure to leave some space at the top for foam and gases produced during fermentation.
+Prior to adding the yeast it is important that you aerate the mash by shaking or storing.

 3. Add the Yeast: Sprinkle the champagne yeast over the top of the mixture.
 Champagne yeast is preferred for its ability to produce a high alcohol content and its tolerance to the natural sugars in fruit.
+For a stronger pear flavor, you can reduce the sugar slightly, but keep in mind this may lower your alcohol content.

 4. Fermentation